dwhiffing/fury/content/aar/nf/nf34_aj/body.md

 there were only four of them.
 The Harrier CAP was able to scramble and deal with the medium altitude slightly supersonic missiles, which are a much easier target than the Oscar's brood.
-(It's amazing what a difference an AWACS helicopter and some air support provide!)
+(It's amazing what a difference an AWACS helicopter and some air support provide\!)
 A look at the radar plot showed the Shaddocks had been aimed at one of my ships which was moving fast out in front, which seemed odd since the missiles came from the rear quarter.
 Fortunately, I clued in in time to realize